anilsathyan7/NS2-Simulation/README.md

-# DDoS and NS2 Simulation: Intro to netwrok simulation
+# DDoS and NS2 Simulation: Intro to Netwrok Simulation

 It consists of basic ns2 programs along with a practical DDoS attack simulation example.